localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

 ### Identify a State Machine for Mocked Integrations

 Mocked service integrations apply to specific state machine definitions.
-The first step is to select the state machine where mocked responses will be used.
+The first step is to select the state machine where mocked responses should be applied.

-In this example, the state machine with the name `LambdaSQSIntegration` state machine will be used with the following definition:
+In this example, we'll use a state machine named `LambdaSQSIntegration`, defined as follows:

 ```json
 {